Automated Construction of Bounded-Loss Imperfect-Recall Abstractions in Extensive-Form Games: Introduction

-In this work, we take a novel approach to imperfect recall information abstractions, which does not require any specific structure of the imperfect recall abstracted game nor does it use computationally complex algorithms to solve it.
-Instead, we introduce two domain-independent algorithms, which are able to start with an arbitrary imperfect recall abstraction of the solved two-player zero-sum perfect recall EFG.
-The algorithms simultaneously solve the abstracted game, detect the missing information causing problems and return it to the players.
-This process is repeated until provable convergence to the desired approximation of the Nash equilibrium of the original game.
+The only method for automatically constructing imperfect-recall abstractions with qualitative bounds is presented in \cite{kroer2016imperfect}.
+This existing method considers only a very restricted class of imperfect-recall abstractions.
+In short, the information sets can be merged only if they satisfy strict properties on the history of actions and there is a mapping between the applicable actions in these information sets such that future courses of the game and possible rewards are similar (see \cite{kroer2016imperfect} for all the details).
+In this work, we take a different approach and instead of constraining which information sets can be merged, we design algorithms that start with a very coarse abstraction and similarly to \emph{inflation} operation~\cite{dalkey1953equivalence} refine information sets where necessary.
+Our approach, however, does not require any specific structure of the abstract game or refined information sets.
+We introduce two domain-independent algorithms, which can start with an arbitrary imperfect recall abstraction of the solved two-player zero-sum perfect recall EFG.
+The algorithms simultaneously solve the abstracted game, detect the missing information causing problems and refine the abstraction to include this information.
+This process is repeated until provable convergence to the desired approximation of the Nash equilibrium of the \textbf{original game}.

+Our algorithms can be initialized by an arbitrary abstraction since the choice of the initial abstraction does not affect the convergence guarantees of the algorithms.
+Hence, for example, in poker, we can use the existing state-of-the-art abstractions used by the top poker bots.
+Even though these abstractions have no guarantees that they allow solving the original poker to optimality, our algorithms will further refine these abstractions where necessary and provide the desired approximation of the Nash equilibrium in the original game.
+If there is no suitable abstraction available for the solved game, the algorithms can start with a simple coarse imperfect recall abstraction (we provide a domain-independent algorithm for constructing such abstraction) and again update the abstraction until it allows approximation of the Nash equilibrium of the original game to the desired precision. }